Rebel's Romance: 2020: Two-year-old season

-Rebel's Romance began his career at Newcastle Racecourse in a Novice Stakes event on the polytrack surface winning the race by a length as the 9/2 third choice in a field of nine runners.
-He followed up with a four-length victory at Kempton Park Racecourse as the 11/10 favorite.
-His management then shipped the horse to the Middle East to continue his campaign rather than turn him out for a spell over winter.
+Rebel's Romance began his career at Newcastle in October 2020, winning a Novice Stakes race on the all-weather surface by a length as the 9/2 third choice in a field of nine runners.
+He followed up in November with a four-length victory at Kempton Park as the 11/10 favourite, again on the all-weather surface.

 2021: Three-year-old season

-Rebel's Romance opened his three-year-old campaign in the UAE 2000 Guineas Trial over 1600 metres at Meydan Racecourse in Dubai.
+Rebel's Romance overwintered in Dubai and opened his three-year-old campaign in the UAE 2000 Guineas Trial over a mile at Meydan at in January.
 Settling in mid-division after the start, he made progress with a quarter-mile out, leading with one furlong to run to win by a head over the US-bred Mouheeb.
 On 20 February, in the Al Rajhi Bank Saudi Derby in Saudi Arabia, Rebel's Romance finished fourth to the Japanese-bred Pink Kamehameha.
-Charlie Appleby was disappointed with the effort, commenting later, "We were expecting a better run than in Saudi."

 In his next assignment, Rebel's Romance was entered in the UAE Derby, a major event in the Road to the Kentucky Derby.
 After starting towards the rear, jockey William Buick pushed him after being outpaced after one furlong.
 He moved into second place over a furlong out, then hit the front and was clear in the final 100 yards, drawing away to a 5 1/2-length victory.
 Although Rebel's Romance earned 100 points for the victory, which would ensure a spot in the Kentucky Derby, trainer Charlie Appleby wasn't committed for his plans.

-Although the horse was in fifth place in the 2021 Road to the Kentucky Derby standings trainer Appleby commented on social media, "Having spoken to His Highness Sheikh Mohammed, we feel (Rebel's Romance) needs more time, and he will now be aimed at the last leg of the US Triple Crown, the G1 Belmont Stakes."
+Although Rebel's Romance was in fifth place in the 2021 Road to the Kentucky Derby standings trainer Appleby commented on social media, "Having spoken to His Highness Sheikh Mohammed, we feel (Rebel's Romance) needs more time, and he will now be aimed at the last leg of the US Triple Crown, the G1 Belmont Stakes."
 After arriving in the United States in May and after a couple of workouts in preparation for the Belmont Stakes, Rebel's Romance was found to have a hind leg infection and was withdrawn from consideration for the event.